aru-py/dantzigs-simplex-algorithm/README.md

 # dantzigs-simplex-algorithm
 This is an Python implementation of the [Simplex Algorithm](https://en.wikipedia.org/wiki/Simplex_algorithm) used in [Linear Programming](https://en.wikipedia.org/wiki/Linear_programming).
 The program requires specification of the objective function, technological coefficients, and the constraints of a linear programming problem and outputs the optimal solution and objective value (if any).
-The simplex tableau is used for calculations, and the steps to solve a problem can be printed.

 ## Features